renanbotasse/porto42/lvl_0_LIBFT/README.md

 ### RESUME
 I have to create my libc.
-We use the same prototypes and implement of the originals functions.
-The only difference will be their names;
+We use the same prototypes and implement the functions of the original.
+The only difference will be their names:
 - strlen: which calculates the length of a string;
 - strlcpy: which copies a string to another buffer and returns the copied string's length;
 - strlcat: which concatenates two strings and returns the total length of the concatenated string;